 During May and June 2020, the MIT Center for Transportation & Logistics conducted a survey of grocery shopping habits in the United States.
 The survey, part of a "Covid-19 Generational and Lifestyle Study," elicited 1,320 responses.

-The survey focused on buying behavior, distinguishing between store shopping and various online modes such as home delivery, curbside pickup and locker pickup.
+The survey focused on buying behavior, distinguishing between store shopping and various online modes such as home delivery, curbside pickup, and locker pickup.
 Home delivery's share of shopping increased from 13% to 31% of all buying trips.
-Of those individuals who shifted from in-store shopping to home delivery-the largest group to shift modes-31% stated they were likely to continue with home delivery.
+Of those individuals who shifted from in-store shopping to home delivery - the largest group to shift modes - 31% stated they were likely to continue with home delivery.

 These findings provide a glimpse of the attitudinal changes that COVID-19 has caused; changes that impact every corner of the retail business.
 Retailers are responding with creative ways to migrate to online channels.

-Shanghai, China-based Lin Oingxuan is a retailer with 300 outlets that sell cosmetics from traditional Chinese herbs.
-COVID-19 struck at the beginning of the Chinese New Year-a big shopping season for the retailershuttering 40% of its locations and causing a 90% drop in store sales.
+Shanghai, China-based Lin Qingxuan is a retailer with 300 outlets that sell cosmetics from traditional Chinese herbs.
+COVID-19 struck at the beginning of the Chinese New Year - a big shopping season for the retailer - shuttering 40% of its locations and causing a 90% drop in-store sales.

 In response, the company quickly adapted its business model to digital sales channels.
-For example, it redeployed 100 of its in-store beauty advisors, who used tools such as WeChat, DingTalk and Taobao Livestreaming for staging online events that engaged at-home customers.
+For example, it redeployed 100 of its in-store beauty advisors, who used tools such as WeChat, DingTalk, and Taobao Livestreaming for staging online events that engaged at-home customers.
 The change in direction worked.
 A Pre-Valentine's Day online event yielded revenues 45% higher than the same event the previous year.

 In the United States, retailers Savas and Sephora implemented similar changes.
 Nashville-based Savas sells made-to-measure leather jackets, a high-touch retail experience made impossible by the pandemic.
-The enterprise created a virtual-fitting package with a

-Yossi Sheffi, Ph.D., is the Elisha Gray II Professor of Engineering Systems, MIT, and director of the MIT Center for Transportation & Logistics.
-He can be contacted at sheffi@mit.edu. self-measuring kit, a packet of fabric swatches and video consultations.
+The enterprise created a virtual-fitting package with a self-measuring kit, a packet of fabric swatches, and video consultations.
 Beauty product retailer Sephora created a Virtual Artist app and website that uses images of customers' faces to let cosmetics shoppers try different products.

 Another U.S.-based retailer, J. W. Lopes, repurposed its logistics network as part of a move to counter the pandemic's threat.
 The company is a small New England fresh produce distributor.
 At the end of January 2020, Lopes had just built a processing center for pre-cut produce.
 The pandemic forced the company to rethink its future.
 As people stayed at home in compliance with stay-at-home mandates, 75% of the company's customers closed down, and those that remained ordered less product.
-Lopes deployed its logistics network-it operates some 20 trucks-to sell directly to consumers.
-The initial concept was simple: sell \$74.95 boxes of high-quality produce using social media and email promotions as well as word of mouth.
+Lopes deployed its logistics network it operates some 20 trucks - to sell directly to consumers.
+The initial concept was simple: sell \$74.95 boxes of high-quality fresh produce using social media and email promotions as well as word of mouth.
 The enterprise subsequently added fish to the product mix and sourced from more local suppliers.

-To execute the change, Lopes invested in more advanced inventory management, e-commerce capabilities and routing technology.
+To execute the change, Lopes invested in more advanced inventory management, e-commerce capabilities, and routing technology.
 The plan worked; the new venture has enabled the distributor to rehire the staff it laid off when the coronavirus hit.
 Lopes is maintaining its original distribution business, and when the pandemic finally subsides is "going to build both businesses, work hard and see where it takes us," said CEO Jeff Kotzen in an interview for the book.

-Platforms for innovation
+Platforms for Innovation